-The Better Government Association hosts The Richard H. Driehaus Foundation Awards for Investigative Reporting with the generous support of The Richard H. Driehaus Foundation.
-The Foundation supports investigative reporting that fosters greater transparency, accountability, and effectiveness in government institutions at the local level.
+The BGA hosts the awards with the generous support of the Richard H. Driehaus Foundation.
+The foundation supports investigative reporting that fosters greater transparency, accountability and effectiveness in government institutions at the local level.

-Judged by a rotating panel of journalists and media educators, the awards highlight the impact of investigative reporting as a reform tool within the context of state and local government waste, fraud and corruption.
+Judged by a panel of journalists and media educators, the awards highlight the impact of Illinois investigative reporting as a reform tool within the context of state and local government waste, fraud and corruption.
 In addition to using credible and impressive investigative techniques, the winning entries will have made significant contributions to inform the public on issues of government failings and corruption and will have prompted reforms.

 Not making a submission this year, but still want to support BGA?